 - On the Tools menu, click Trust Center.

-- Click Privacy Options in the left pane, and then click Read our privacy statement.
+- Click Privacy Options in the navigation pane, and then click Read our privacy statement.

 Click here to view or hide the answerA7:

 The Office Activation Wizard does not run if you already activated your product.
 If the product was already activated, you receive the following message when you run the Office Activation Wizard: